rigard/rulebooks/rulebooks/catan.md

 ## Starting Set-up for Beginners
 You play the game The Settlers of Catan on a variable game board.
-For your first game, however, we suggest that you use the “Starting Set-up for Beginners.”
+For your first game, however, we suggest that you use the "Starting Set-up for Beginners."
 (See Illus.
 A on page 3.)
 This set-up is well-balanced for all players.

 Before your first game you must remove the die-cut